lacclab/OneStop-Eye-Movements/onestop_paper_analyses/line_assignment_analysis/README.md

 - `other_annotator[annotator_id]` fixations marked as other by an annotator.
 - `incorrect_line_annotator[annotator_id]` fixations marked as line-reading assigned to an incorrect line by an annotator.
-- `filename` name of the file with the trial visualization in the `scanpath_visualizations/` folder.
+- `file_name` name of the file with the trial visualization in the `scanpath_visualizations/` folder.

 **`scanpath_visualizations/`** - Scanpath visualizations of the 20 annotated trials.

-- Each Fixation is represented with a circle.
+- Each fixation is represented with a circle.
-- In the center of each circle is the fixation number (the index in the trial's fixation sequence, starting with 1).
+- In the center of each circle is the fixation number (the index in the trial's fixation sequence, starting with 0).
 - Fixations are color-coded by their assigned line.
 - Horizontal lines indicate line boundaries.
 - Fixations shorter than 50ms or longer than 500ms are colored in blue.